Face to Face

 Face to Face offers a Dining Room, a nurse managed Health Center, a Legal Center, a Social Services Center and Children’s Summer Camps and After School programs.
 We also have a Washeteria where people can take a hot shower and receive a new set of clothes.
 Face to Face serves 2,500 annually and has been a stable presence in Germantown for over 20 years.

-Doing service at Face to Face in Germantown has been an incredible experience in which we have become a part of the community there.
+What our students say about Face to Face doing service at Face to Face in Germantown has been an incredible experience in which we have become a part of the community there.
 Our service is different every week, as we do in whatever Face to Face needs.
 We’ve done everything from peeling potatoes, to playing Scrabble with guests, to serving meals, to flower arranging and singing.
 Though our roles are constantly changing, the community is consistent and close-knit.
 Serving at Face to Face requires the ability to assume the complex role of being an advocate.
 We are neither staff members who make rules and hold power, nor are we simply the friends of the individuals.
 Instead, we must be a mix of both roles, working hard to build relationships with the guests, while also maintaining order at the soup kitchen.
 If you choose to serve at Face to Face, be ready to commit to going every week.
 It is not possible to create these relationships without the commitment.
 Each guest has so much to teach us, and many of them are not treated with respect anywhere else, so it is up to us to be consistent and open.
 We go every Saturday morning, and stay until we’ve helped with everything we can for the day.